saravmani/mycloud/Rem/Self/Cloud/Azure/AzureStorage/Azure-Storage.md

 ---
 #### Azure Data Lake
+- It is the Hadoop Distributed File System (HDFS) as a service
-- Azure Data Lake is a scalable data storage and analytics service
+- It is a scalable data storage and analytics service
 - It can accommodate all types of data from any source, from structured (database tables, Excel sheets) to semi-structured (XML files, webpages) to unstructured (images, audio files, tweets)
 - Azure Data Lake Storage Gen2 supports both Azure role-based access control (Azure RBAC) and POSIX-like access control lists (ACLs)
 ---